 Time Out says

-Lucky old Coco Chanel with her biopic-friendly life.
-(She was taught to sew by nuns in an orphanage and scarred by the tragic death of her great love.)
-If this sluggish drama is anything to go by, fashion legend Yves Saint Laurent has a personal story we can live without.
+Lucky old Coco Chanel with her rags-to-riches fairytale life (talk about biopic-friendly: taught to sew by nuns in an orphanage; scarred by the tragic death of her great love).
+Yves Saint Laurent might be a fashion legend up there with Chanel, but if this sluggish drama is anything to go by, we can live without his story.
 It picks up with Saint Laurent as a 21-year-old boy wonder (played brilliantly by French actor Pierre Niney), nervy and tortured by self-doubt.
-It’s 1957, and he’s the new head designer of France’s biggest house, Christian Dior.
-A couple of years later, conscripted to fight in the Algerian War, he suffers a mental breakdown after getting bullied about his sexuality.
+It’s 1957 and he’s the new head designer of France’s biggest fashion house, Christian Dior.
+A couple of years later, conscripted to fight in the Algerian war, he suffers a mental breakdown after bullying about his sexuality.

-Enter Pierre Bergé (Guillaume Gallienne), the businessman who became his boyfriend, bodyguard and industry partner.
-Perhaps there’s a film to be made about their fascinating relationship: Saint Laurent battled coke addiction and depression, and it was Bergé who kept him from self-destructing.
-But sadly, this polite film, though touching in places, is so desperate not to offend, it’s the equivalent of sensible shoes—comfortable but bland.
-Only die-hard fashionistas may disagree.
+Enter Pierre Bergé – the businessman who became his boyfriend, bodyguard and business partner.
+Perhaps there’s a film to be made about their fascinating relationship.
+Saint Laurent battled coke addiction and depression, and it was Bergé who kept him from self-destructing.
+As a couple they split in 1976, but stayed close until Saint Laurent’s death in 2008.
+Sadly, this polite film, though touching in places, is so desperate not to offend, it’s the film equivalent of sensible shoes.
+Diehard fashionistas may disagree.

 Cast and crew